nmmh/chat/readme.md

 	go func()
 		for
 			accept.tcp conn
-			submit on newConnections
+			submit on newConnections <

 	for
 		select
-		case newconnections
+		case newConnections
 			get clientsate for this connection.

 			go messageHandler()